SainsburysTests/sainsburys-7/readme.md

 * I used the Granule Json library, this provides a decent 'pretty print' toString() method.

-* Artefacts include : </br>
+* Artefacts include :
-	1. This readme </br>
+	1. This readme.
 	2. An executable jar Scrape.jar which can be run from the command line using `[C:\workspace\sainsburys>]java -jar Scrape.jar`
-	3. site.html - the page source.
-This should be placed in the same directory as Scrape.jar
+	3. site.html - the page source used for unittests.
 	4. The hybristest Eclipse project.
 This can be unzipped and imported into Eclipse as a project, use hybristest as the root directory.